loading

 Learning Objective Performance Indicators

-• Summarize the goals and rationale for HCV therapy in persons with chronic HCV
+• Cite the goals and rationale for HCV therapy in persons with chronic HCV

-• Discuss the long-term impact of HCV treatment in persons with chronic HCV
+• List several long-term benefits of HCV treatment on clinical outcomes in persons with chronic HCV

 • Summarize current recommendations for HCV treatment indications in persons with chronic HCV

-• Discuss relative and absolute contradictions for HCV treatment with direct-acting antiviral therapy
+• Discuss relative contraindications for HCV treatment with direct-acting antiviral therapy

-• List specific monitoring studies when HCV treatment is deferred
+• Outline general monitoring recommendations when HCV treatment is deferred

-• Summarize the key steps in hepatitis C care continuum
+• State the key steps in HCV care continuum

 • List major barriers to hepatitis C testing